 Chris is an active choral conductor, music teacher and performer.
 He has been a regular conductor at Gondwana National Choral School in Sydney since 2014 and Festival of Voices in Tasmania since 2015.
 He conducted at the Pemulway National Male Voice Festival in Brisbane (July 2017) and served as choral clinician for many choirs including Somerville House and Stuartholme, Brisbane.
-In 2019 he will be Festival Director for the inaugural Secondary Choral Festival hosted at All Hallows’ School, Brisbane.
+In July 2019 he was Festival Director for the inaugural Secondary Choral Festival hosted at All Hallows’ School, Brisbane.

 Through Gondwana Choirs, Chris has conducted at National Choral School in Sydney (2014, 2015, 2017, 2019), several Cairns Songfests, notably alongside the Vienna Boy’s Choir (2017), Gondwana Young Men’s Choir (Festival of Voices 2015, Tasmania) and he co-conducted the Cairns Gondwana Indigenous Children’s Choir with Lyn Williams (OAM) from 2013 through 2016.
 Chris has conducted at festivals and workshops throughout Australia, New Zealand and Samoa.